Gabby-127/info2180-project2/README.md

 ## License

-This project is part of INFO 2180 - Web Systems Project 2.
+This project is part of INFO 2180 - Dynamic Web Development 1 Project 2.

 ---